 Measuring post-implementation results helps you stay on track to realizing expected business benefits.
 If you’re not achieving a particular benefit, you should determine root causes and pain points.
 Continually measuring incremental benefits realization allows you to make corrections as needed.
 Misalignment between business requirements and software functionality can deter benefits realization.
 Lack of employee buy-in can also create a roadblock.

-Why Re-engineer Your Processes?
+Why Improve Your Processes?

 Business process reengineering also ensures your chosen ERP software aligns with your long-term organizational goals.
-ERP systems are a big investment, so they should support your processes for at least the next five to ten years.
+ERP systems are a big investment, so they should support your processes for the next five to ten years.

 Most importantly, business process reengineering helps you beat the competition by ensuring your ERP system enables differentiated, efficient business processes.